DanaMW/PowerShell-TuneUp/README.md

 ## Put-Vivaldi

 <a><p align=center>I use Vivaldi browser sometimes because it, like Firefox, can have a custom user interface.
 My only beef was that they update it a lot and I would have to edit the files and copy over the custom css to add my changes every time they did.
 Well this script does the changes for me.
-You will only need to edit the top two folders in the script.
-Your custom css and your Vivaldi install base folder. then just run it.</p><a>
+You will only need to edit the top two folders in the script once.
+Add your custom css and your Vivaldi install base folder then just run it.</p><a>

 - Usage: Put-Vivaldi